sabaFitwi/16-10-2022_JS2_CA_Saba-Fitwi-/README.md

 - User can view a post content item by ID
 - User can create a post content item
 - User can update a post content item
-- User can delete a post content item
 - user can  Edit Profile media